How can I use my super to buy my first home?

 1. Salary sacrifice contributions

-2. Voluntary contributions from your take-home pay.
+2. Voluntary contributions from your take-home pay or savings.

 Talk to your payroll office to start salary sacrificing, or use your BPAY® details in Member Online to make after-tax voluntary contributions.